What is a virtual office?

 - Google maps.
 With Google street view, it’s easy to see the physical location of a business and whether they have a storefront.
 If the location is shared with other businesses, it may well be a rented virtual office, not a real business location.

 - Down to the details.
-Do their listed business
+Do their listed business details on their website match the address on their advertising?

 - Empty offices.
 If you visit the office location, are there real staff available to help, or is there a different business located at the address.